bdmeter/work/content/blog/2021/02/2021-02-17-standard-operating-procedure-of-a-garment-industry/index.md

   - "writing-operating-procedures"
 ---

+## Standard operating procedures (SOP) of a garment idustry

-A **Standard Operating Procedure** or **[SOP](https://en.wikipedia.org/wiki/Standard_operating_procedure#:~:text=A%20standard%20operating%20procedure%20(SOP,to%20comply%20with%20industry%20regulations.)** means is structured documentation that provides step-by-step guidelines and instructions on how to do a particular business activity, such as production or record keeping.
+A Standard Operating Procedure or SOP means is structured documentation that provides step-by-step guidelines and instructions on how to do a particular business activity, such as production or record keeping.
 We need SOP in a company with different operations in different areas.

-## Example of business operating procedure manual:
+### Example of business operating procedure manual:

 Standard operating procedures or SOP needs to develop as a structured documented office word or pdf file and manual printed copy for management approval.
 These procedures also need to approve by international verification companies like SGS, Intertek, Bureau Veritas, etc. The motto of developing a standard manual is to implement all standard procedures in every simple step in the factory or workplace.
 And finally, need to implement and follow all procedures written in the manual Company responsible personnel need to maintain all written SOP.
 SOP Auditor will verify all standard procedures are maintaining regarding policies and submit monthly or yearly reports to company top management.
 A standard procedures manual can change from time to time regarding the way of work system and supply chain.
 Today we will show you a written structured copy of the STANDARD OPERATING PROCEDURE SOP MANUAL of a small business.
 By this SOP manual copy, you can understand then how to create your own company written standard operating procedures step-by-step and a systematic way to implement and maintain this.

-## **A Small Business Standard Operating Procedure**
+## A garment factory Standard Operating Procedure

 Document type: Standard operating procedure (pdf, office word)
 Business Category: Manufacturing